Shellings and sheddings induced by collapses: Introduction

-Additional piece of motivation may come from the commutative algebra.
-For example, Herzog and Takayama~\cite{herzog-takayama02} found out that if $\K$ is a complex (not necessarily pure) and $I_\K$ is the Stanley-Reisner ideal corresponding to $\K$, then $I_\K$ has linear quotients if and only the Alexander dual $\K^*$ is shellable (in non-pure sense, but the pure case is a special case, of course).
-Thus, Theorem~\ref{t:main} may serve as a tool showing that certain Stanley-Reisner ideal have linear quotients.
+An additional piece of motivation may come from commutative algebra.
+For example, Herzog and Takayama~\cite{herzog-takayama02} found out that if $\K$ is a complex (not necessarily pure) and $I_\K$ is the Stanley-Reisner ideal corresponding to $\K$, then $I_\K$ has linear quotients if and only the Alexander dual $\K^*$ is shellable (in the non-pure sense, but the pure case is a special case, of course).
+Thus, Theorem~\ref{t:main} may serve as a tool showing that certain Stanley-Reisner ideals have linear quotients.

-Finally, the notions of star decomposability and star decomposability in vertices that we introduce along the way may be of independent interest as inductive tools similar to collapsibility, shellability, vertex-decomposability, etc. Although, their definition is slightly technical, the appear very naturally in our context as we sketch in proof strategy below.
-It would be also pleasant to know whether these notions admit some counterpart in terms of commutative algebra (similarly to the Herzog-Takayama equivalence above).
+Finally, the notions of star decomposability and star decomposability in vertices that we introduce along the way may be of independent interest as inductive tools similar to collapsibility, shellability, vertex-decomposability, etc. Although their definitions are slightly technical, they appear very naturally in our context, as we sketch in the proof strategy below.
+It would also be interesting to know whether these notions admit some counterpart in terms of commutative algebra (similarly to the Herzog-Takayama equivalence above).

 \paragraph{Proof strategy.} Here we first sketch Hachimori's proof (iii) $\Rightarrow$ (ii), in our words though.
 Then we sketch the necessary steps for upgrading the proof to higher dimensions.

 Let $\K$ be a pure $2$-complex satisfying the conditions of (iii).
 We want to sketch a strategy how to shell $\sd^2 \K$.
 For simplicity of pictures, we will assume that $\K$ is already collapsible (as we want to avoid the non-trivial second homology in the pictures).